Symphony No. 82 (Haydn): Music

-First movement
+The work is in standard four-movement form:

+I. Vivace assai

 This movement fits into a historical pattern of exuberant, sometimes military expression for symphonies in C major; Mozart most celebrated symphony, the 41st, written two years later and in the same key, likewise opens with a movement in this style.
 The critic Richard Wigmore calls Haydn's opening movement "the apogee of [his] martial C major style, and one of the most dynamic, explosive movements he ever wrote.
 Amid the brass- and timpani-dominated aggression, the second theme comes as an oasis of bucolic calm."
 A program annotator for the New York Philharmonic wrote, "The entire movement is filled with delicious touches of instrumental color spiced with harmonic surprises, including some sharp dissonance.
 The form of this opening movement is traditional [i.e. sonata form], but its content is as fresh as the day it was written."

-Second movement
+II.
+Allegretto

 This takes the traditional position of a symphonic slow movement but is fairly brisk in tempo, marked allegretto.
 It is a double variations, a musical form particularly favored by Haydn for his symphonies, trios, and quartets.
 The two alternating themes are in F major and F minor.
 The movement ends with a substantial coda that (per Wigmore) "destabilizes the hitherto regular phrasing and introduces a new rustic dance tune."

-Third movement
+III.
+Menuet e Trio

 This is the minuet movement standard as the third movement for symphonies of the classical era.
 Wigmore notes the extreme contrast of the minuet section, reflecting the great pomp of the French royal court, and the trio section, written in the style of an Austrian Ländler.